lennyerik/rs-word-nums/README.md

 The crate depends on **nothing** else and never will, so you can live out all of your minimalist fantasies.

+Obviously, all of the parsing and macro substitution is done at compile time.

 ## Example usage
 Add the crate to your project using: